telerik/kendo-ui-core/docs/AngularJS/how-to/tooltip-for-grid.md

 ---
-title: Tooltips for Grid Elements
+title: Create Tooltips for Grid Elements
-page_title: Tooltips for Grid Elements | AngularJS Directives
+page_title: Create Tooltips for Grid Elements | AngularJS Directives
-description: "Learn how to create Tooltips for Grid elements in Angular and Kendo."
+description: "Learn how to create Kendo UI Tooltips for the elements of a Kendo UI Grid in AngularJS applications."
 slug: tooltip_for_grid_angularjs_directives
 ---

-# Tooltips for Grid Elements
+# Create Tooltips for Grid Elements

-This article shows how you can have a Kendo Tooltip show for elements inside a Kendo Grid in AngularJS.
+In AngularJS applications, it is possible for you to create and show Kendo UI Tooltips for the elements of a Kendo UI Grid.

-There are four key components:
+To apply this behavior:

-1. Define a Tooltip widget **around** the grid declaration.
+1. Define a Kendo UI Tooltip widget around the Grid declaration.

-1. Define the tooltip settings in the `$scope`, together with the grid's settings.
+1. Together with the Grid settings, define the Tooltip settings in the `$scope`.

-1. Prepare a jQuery selector that will match the elements you want and set it to the `filter` property of the tooltip.
+1. Prepare a jQuery selector that will match the elements you want and set it to the `filter` property of the Tooltip.

-1. Define the `content` property so it returns the desired information (e.g., based on the target element contents, data-* attributes or other logic).
+1. Define the `content` property so it returns the desired information&mdash;for example, based on the target element contents, the `data-*` attributes, or other logic.

 ###### Example

 	<div id="example" ng-app="KendoDemos">
 		<div ng-controller="MyCtrl">

 			<kendo-tooltip k-options="ttipOptions">

 				<kendo-grid options="mainGridOptions">
 				</kendo-grid>

 			</kendo-tooltip>

 		</div>
 	</div>

 	<script>
 		angular.module("KendoDemos", ["kendo.directives"])
 			.controller("MyCtrl", function ($scope) {